nerodrakar/PAREPY/statistical_concepts_distributions.md

 <p align = "justify">
 The extreme value distribution is used to represent the maximum or minimum of a number of samples of various distributions.
-There are three types of extreme value distributions, namely Type I, Type II, and Type III.
-The Type I extreme value distribution, also referred to as the Gumbel distribution, is the distribution of the maximum or minimum of a number of samples of normally distributed data.
+There are three types of extreme value distributions, namely Type I, Type II, and Type III <a href="#ref3">[3]</a>.
+The Type I extreme value distribution, also referred to as the Gumbel distribution, is the distribution of the maximum or minimum of a number of samples of normally distributed data .
 <br>The density function of the Type I extreme value distribution is defined by <a href="#eq5"> Equation 5</a>
 </p>